z-edit/zedit/README.md

 You will also need to install the `windows-build-tools` package.
 Run `npm install --global --production windows-build-tools` in an elevated command prompt to do so.

 Clone zEdit and run `npm install` in an elevated command prompt in its directory.
 This will install required node modules and dependencies.
-You will also need to run `npm run rebuild` to rebuild the xelib native node addon to work with Electron.
+You will also need to run `npm run rebuild` to rebuild the xelib native node addon to work with Electron and initialize submodules with `git submodule update --init`.

 You can then run the application with `npm start`.